ctphoenix/Python-Course-Material/chapter1.md

 The ratio of the volumes of a circle and the square inscribing it is `pi/4`.
 In this exercise, we will find a way to approximate this value.

 *** =instructions
 - Recall the true ratio of the volume of of the unit circle to the volume to the inscribing square is pi/4.
-Find the difference between this value and your estimate in part `2e`.
+Find and print the difference between this value and your estimate in part `2e`.

 *** =hint
--
+- Take your estimate from the last exercise, and subtract `math.pi/4`.
+Make sure to print your answer!

 *** =pre_exercise_code
 ```{python}